utlib/collections-uoft/docs/transcription_and_annotation_tools.md

+# Transcribing and Annotating Collections U of T Images

 This page compiles an ongoing list of transcription and annotation tools that can be used with Collections U of T images.

 For Collections U of T purposes, we are interested in tools that are designed to work with [IIIF](https://iiif.io) and follow the [W3C Web Annotation Data Model](https://www.w3.org/TR/annotation-model) - coming out of the [W3C Open Annotations Community](https://www.w3.org/community/openannotation/).

 Collections U of T does not currently support TEI xml.

-Transcriptions ingested into Collections U of T should be stable and in a final format.
-It is possible to use Collections U of T objects in course content or transcribe-a-thons, but content ingested into the platform should be reviewed by collection owners and approved for public display.
+Please note: collection owners should only upload final, complete transcriptions into Collections U of T. Transcriptions are displayed publicly and indexed for search.
+It is possible to reuse Collections U of T objects in course content or transcribe-a-thons - but the resulting text from these should not be ingested into Collections U of T before review by collection owners.
+Content should be approved for public display and search indexing before being added to Collections U of T.

-# From The Page
+## From The Page

 As example, the Thomas Fisher Rare Book Library has purchased a From The Page membership account for their transcription work.
 The profile is available at https://fromthepage.com/utl

 Other collection owners are encouraged to assess if From The Page meets their use case and context.
 From The Page offers trial accounts for testing.

-## Importing Collections U of T IIIF manifests into From The Page for transcription
+### Importing Collections U of T IIIF manifests into From The Page for transcription

 1\.
 Navigate to the collection of the object you would like to transcribe - i.e. <https://collections.library.utoronto.ca/view/fisher2:root> or find the object you want to add to From The Page and click on it.